-Maintaining the appropriate pH level in a swimming pool is crucial to ensure the health and safety of swimmers, and to prevent damage to pool equipment and the pool structure itself.
+Maintaining the appropriate pH level in a swimming pool ensures swimmers’ health and safety and prevents damage to pool equipment and structure.

 When the pH level in a pool becomes too high, it can lead to problems such as skin irritation, cloudy pool water, and decreased effectiveness of sanitizing chemicals.